VyperGroup/aero/README.md

 ## Directories

 - **altBackends** - Alternative backends rather than using a SW
 - **src/BareClientMixins** - Alternative Bare Clients.
 This code makes any of the code used in aero able to be ran inside of other proxies to prevent creating a properietary ecosystem on accident.
-See [BareClientMixins](x) for more info.
+See [BareClientMixins](./src/BareClientMixins/middleware/README.md) for more info.
 - **src/BareClientsMixins/middleware** - The middleware code
 - **src** - Aero's _actual_ code
 - **src/this** - The SW code (aero's base).
 Alternative backends are found in _backend_.
 - **src/sandbox** - Code that is injected into the site.
-This consists of [API interceptors](x).
+This consists of API interceptors.
 This will transition to becoming the aero sandboxing library to become proxy independent.
 This is why the name was recently changed from browser to sandbox.
-- **src/worker** - Basically, browser but for [nested workers](x)
+- **src/worker** - Basically, browser but for [nested workers](./src/nestedSWs/README.md)
 - **src/shared** - Code used by _this_ and _browser_
-  - **src/shared/autoProxy** - [API Interceptor](x) base code
 - **backend** - Alternative aero backends (Non SW) for certain environments
 - **tests** - Unit testing
 - **dist** - Build files for aero.
 This is what you actually need to use aero on your site.
 These won't be present until you run `pnpm run build`.